emilgoh/pwm-caravel/docs/README.md

 The flowchart is designed such that the user will always be in the conversation loop until the design is satisfied.
 Apart from the error loop, there is also an improvement loop and thus, the user will only have to use one single GPT chat session to design their desired circuit.

+However, it is recommended that each circuit is broken down into smaller components and developed in separate chats.
+From experience, it seems that ChatGPT does not remember every single bit of the conversation, and codes that are recalled might contain errors.
+By breaking the circuit down into smaller parts, the conversation could be more manageable and less confusing for users.

 In this case, two ChatGPT-4 chats were used for easier reference in the future.
 The first chat was used to design a single-phase PWM and the second was used to improve and build on the existing single-phase PWM to generate a three-phase PWM with dead time.

 A few feedbacks when faced with an error have been implemented.
-Firstly, the error message produced by the simulator is prompted to the GPT.The flowchart is designed such that the user will always be in the conversation loop until the design is satisfied.
-Apart from the error loop, there is also an improvement loop and thus, the user will only have to use one single GPT chat session to design their desired circuit.
+Firstly, the error message produced by the simulator is prompted to the GPT.

-In the error loop, the LLM is

-ChatGPT-4 with web browsing feature was used to design the three-phase PWM.
-This LLM was selected as it is known to be the best code generation model before fine-tuning.
-The web browsing feature was activated such that ChatGPT can search the web if it encounters unfamiliar prompts.

 An example of the “error message” feedback would be as such:
 >